exasol/transformers-extension/doc/user_guide/invoke_models.md

 It uses the [google-t5/t5-base](https://huggingface.co/google-t5/t5-base/tree/main) model.
 It also sets the "max_new_tokens" parameter to 256.
 This influences the possible length of the outputs.
-If you get incomplete outputs, yu need to either split your input over multiple rows, or use the [AI_TRANSLATE_EXTENDED](#ai-translate-extended) udf instead.
+If you get incomplete outputs, you need to either split your input over multiple rows, or use the [AI_TRANSLATE_EXTENDED](#ai-translate-extended) udf instead.

 ```sql